 Our Concept and Strategy

-We’re building a first of its kind “community network” that will make ridesharing an intrinsic part of everyone’s day.
+We’re building a first of its kind “community network”.
+It will make ridesharing an intrinsic part of everyone’s day.
 Our users will map their existing local trips and we’ll use their overlapping trips to suggest shared rides.
-We call it true ridesharing and it has seven dimensions (see on this page).
+We call it true ridesharing and we’ll enable it across seven dimensions (see dropdowns).

-Powered by Roam™ AI, our highly automated Roam™ app will keep trip drivers on their schedules and routes, and keep riders in their back seats.
-Everyone will save money, save time and save our climate, while strengthening their connections to neighbors, coworkers, schoolmates, parishioners, and shoppers.
+Powered by AI, our automated app will keep trip drivers on their schedules and routes, and keep riders in their back seats.
+Everyone will save money, save time and save our climate, while strengthening their connections to neighbors, shoppers, coworkers, schoolmates, parishioners, etc.

-Network effects will fuel higher car occupancy and more spontaneous trips.
-As we offer more payment and fare rates, trips we earlier invested in will turn profitable.
-And due to the cost savings achieved - up to 75% for those who mostly drive and 90% for those who only ride - we’ll extend our service locally and expand it globally.
+Network effects and app improvements will fuel higher car occupancy and more spontaneous trips.
+We’ll accelerate these by revealing additional layers, and trips we earlier invested in will turn profitable.
+And due to the cost savings achieved - up to 75% for those who mostly drive and 90% for those who only ride - we’ll be able to extend our service locally and expand it globally.

 Our Experience and Team

 We’ve each “lived” in our problem space for a long time.
 Vivek has spent 20 years applying tech to strengthening communities.
-Jan, Felix and Marin have almost 18 years combined as founders of RRive, a highly innovative carpooling startup in Germany.
+Jan, Felix and Marin have 6 years each as the founding team of RRive, a highly innovative carpooling startup in Germany.
 And Holden and Estefanny have each invested their expertise for almost 2 years to give our venture a strong identity that’s grounded in a global reality.

-Our 2025 waitlist has 600+ people ready to download the Roam™ app
+Our 2025 waitlist has 600+ people ready to download our new MVP app

 We’re based in Silicon Valley, our engineering team is in Germany, and our research and data analytics activity is in Brazil.
 We all share a common mission and vision, and are determined to apply our deep and complementary skills.
 Join us as we navigate the road ahead, and create a future driven by you.